Skip to content

 This page describes how to build the JURASSIC command-line tools from source using the provided Makefile.
 It is intended for developers and advanced users who want to compile JURASSIC themselves, change compiler flags, or enable optional build modes.

-If you are only looking for a "first run", see the Quickstart.
+If you are only looking for a first run, see the Quickstart.
 For general setup and prerequisites, see Installation.

 What the Makefile builds